nikolainobadi/nnuninstaller/README.md

    - `~/Library/Logs`
    - `~/Library/Containers`
    - `~/Library/Cookies`
+3. **Smart User Interaction** - Context-aware prompts based on file count:
+   - **0 files found**: "No additional files found.
+Would you like to uninstall the app?"
+   - **1 file found**: "Only 1 additional file found.
+Would you like to include this file as well?"
-3. **User Choice** - Presents three options:
+   - **Multiple files found**: Choose from three options:
      - Remove all items
      - Select specific items to remove
      - Cancel operation
 4. **Safe Deletion** - Moves items to Trash (recoverable) rather than permanent deletion

 ## Safety Features